asad-sangla/sqlopsstudio/docs/carbon/create.md

 All other properties are initially hidden in 'Advanced' expandable section and the section is collapsed by default.
 To configure more, user can simply expand 'Advanced' section and change values.

-Carbon provides the nearly 1-1 mapping with T-SQL syntax so that user can script a complete T-SQL CREATE statement using Carbon's CREATE page.
+Carbon provides nearly 1-1 mapping with T-SQL syntax so that user can script a complete T-SQL CREATE statement using Carbon's CREATE page.

 > Obsolete / legacy properties will be filtered out from the first release of Carbon.
 Those porperties will be added based on customer's feedback.